pineunity/apmec/etc/tacker/README.txt

-To generate the sample tacker configuration files, run the following command from the top level of the tacker directory:
+To generate the sample apmec configuration files, run the following command from the top level of the apmec directory:

 tox -e config-gen